Hip dysplasia is a skeletal defect in dogs and cats. It is far more common in dogs and it is usually an inherited problem.

 NOTE.
 While these may help prevent the onset of joint disease they will not be able to reverse any substantial damage.
 Always consult your doctor for other pain relief alternatives and never, every give your pet human painkillers.

-Grooming your pet not only keeps their skin in good condition and strengthens the bond between you but also offers you an opportunity to check their entire body out for soreness or unwanted lumps.
+Grooming and massaging your pet pet not only keeps their skin in good condition and strengthens the bond between you but also offers you an opportunity to check their entire body out for soreness or unwanted lumps.
 Their reaction to you touching certain parts of their bodies will enable you to catch certain conditions early and to deal with them as quickly as possible.
+More next week.